evanfrang/evanfrangipane.github.io/portfolio.md

 order: 2
 ---

+## GenAI for Creating Abstracts

+Fine-tuned tiny llama on title, category, and abstract data to generate novel abstracts.
+Take a look at the code at [https://github.com/evanfrang/abstract_generator](https://github.com/evanfrang/abstract_generator).

 ## arxbot: LLM trained on Physics Abstracts

 Small chatbot using physics abstracts as context via RAG pipeline.